sipcapture/hepsub-cgrates/README.md

 <img src="https://user-images.githubusercontent.com/1423657/55069501-8348c400-5084-11e9-9931-fefe0f9874a7.png" width=200/>

 # hepsub-cgrates
-HEP Pub-Sub Client for CGRates
+HEP Pub-Sub Client for CGRates API

 ## What?
 This HEPSUB agent hooks HOMER 7 with the CGRates API, fetching CDRs, rates and other elements in realtime during session investigation.